jbmyre/ip_manager/README.md

 ###Features

-Pings hosts or entire subnets, from the browser or on a cron schedule.
+Pings hosts or entire subnets, from the browser

-Keeps a history of all ping attempts, history can be reviewed in pretty charts.

 The ping functionality only works on linux or osx at the moment.